Codeception/Codeception/docs/modules/Yii2.md

 ### seeCurrentUrlEquals

-Checks that current url is equal to value.
+Checks that the current URL is equal to the given string.
-Unlike `seeInCurrentUrl` performs a strict check.
+Unlike `seeInCurrentUrl`, this only matches the full URL.

 ``` php
 <?php